Monday, September 30, 2024

 Our second attempt we read the sign properly - another day before it would be closed!

 On our way over the mountains, we passed a turn off to a ‘road’ that zig zagged down a long deep valley to the sea.
 That wasn’t our road thankfully and so I was breathing a sigh of relief - at the time!
 Little did I know then that we would have to travel that self-same road a couple of times the next day.
-You have to remember that this was only our second day of riving Faroe’s roads (most of which masquerade as tracks!).
+You have to remember that this was only our second day of driving Faroe’s roads (most of which masquerade as tracks!).
 A day driving in and out of rain on often challenging roads but what an ending!

 Glorious